getredash/website/src/pages/kb/user-guide/users/authentication-options.md

 You can now log in to Redash using Okta SSO.

-### Managing Redash Groups with OKTA attribute statements
+### Managing Redash Groups with Okta attribute statements

 Follow the below steps in order to configure Okta so that it passes the `RedashGroups` attribute: